Finding Triangles or Independent Sets; and Other Dual Pair Approximations: Introduction

-In contrast to the problem of detecting the existence of subgraphs of a certain kind, the analogous problem of listing \emph{all} such subgraphs has usually higher complexity, as expected.
-For example, finding all triangles in a given graph (each triangle appears in the output list) can be accomplished in $O(m^{3/2})$ time and with $O(n^2)$ space by an extended version of the algorithm of Itai and Rodeh~\cite{IR78}.
-Bar-Yehuda and Even~\cite{BE82} improved the space complexity of the algorithm from $O(n^2)$ to $O(n)$ by avoiding the use of the adjacency matrix.
-Chiba and Nishizeki~\cite{CN85} further refined the time complexity in terms of graph arboricity (the minimum number of edge-disjoint spanning forests into which its edges can be partitioned); their algorithm lists all triangles in a graph in $O(m \alpha)$ time, where $\alpha$ is the arboricity.
+In contrast to the problem of detecting the existence of subgraphs of a certain kind, the analogous problem of listing \emph{all} such subgraphs has usually higher complexity.
+For example, finding all triangles in a given graph (each triangle appears in the output list) can be accomplished in $O(m^{3/2})$ time and with $O(m)$ space (Itai and Rodeh~\cite{IR78}, Bar-Yehuda and Even~\cite{BE82}).
+Chiba and Nishizeki~\cite{CN85} refined the time complexity in terms of graph arboricity (the minimum number of edge-disjoint forests into which its edges can be partitioned); their algorithm lists all triangles in a graph in $O(m \alpha)$ time, where $\alpha$ is the arboricity.
 Since there are graphs $G$ with $\alpha(G)= \Theta(m^{1/2})$, this does not improve the worst-case dependence on $m$ (which, in fact, cannot be improved).
 More general, for every fixed $\ell \geq 3$, Chiba and Nishizeki gave an algorithm for listing all copies of $K_\ell$ in $O(\alpha^{\ell-2} \cdot m)$ time.

-We distinguish several variants of the general problem of finding triangles in a given undirected graph $G=(V,E)$: \begin{enumerate} \itemsep 1pt \item the triangle \emph{detection} (or \emph{finding}) problem is that of finding a triangle in $G$ or reporting that none exists; \item the triangle \emph{counting} problem is that of determining the total number of triangles in $G$; \item the triangle \emph{listing} problem is that of listing (reporting) all triangles in $G$, with each triangle appearing in the output list. \end{enumerate} Other variants (not studied here) are worth mentioning.
-For instance, the \emph{edge triangle counting} problem is that of computing for every edge $e \in E$ the number of triangles in $G$ which contain~$e$~\cite{DKPW20}.

-Obviously any algorithm for listing all triangles can be easily transformed into one for triangle detection or into one for listing a specified number of triangles (by stopping after the required number of triangles have been output).
-Unless specified otherwise: (i)~all algorithms discussed are assumed to be deterministic; (ii)~all graphs mentioned are undirected; (iii)~all logarithms are in base~$2$.
+The following variants of the problem of finding triangles in a given undirected graph $G$ can be distinguished: (i)~the triangle \emph{detection} (or \emph{finding}) problem is that of finding a triangle in $G$ or reporting that none exists; (ii)~the triangle \emph{counting} problem is that of determining the total number of triangles in $G$; (iii)~the triangle \emph{listing} problem is that of listing all triangles in $G$, with each triangle appearing in the output list.
+Any algorithm for listing all triangles can be easily transformed into one for triangle detection or into one for listing a specified number of triangles (as called for in Theorem~\ref{thm:patrascu}).

-It should be noted that the asymptotically fastest algorithms for matrix multiplication, specifically those running in, say, $O(n^{2.5})$ time---and many are also used in this paper---have mainly a theoretical importance and are otherwise largely impractical~\cite[Ch.~10.2.4]{Man89}.

-\paragraph{Our results.} The following are shown for the problem of finding small subgraphs of a given size. \begin{enumerate} [(i)] \itemsep 1pt